-Any woman, whether she is expecting her first baby, second, third or more, has the right to choose where she wants to give birth.
+Whether you are expecting your first baby, second, third or more, you have the right to choose where you want to give birth.
 Depending on where you live it may be easier to access some options than others.
 The main options are:

 For first-time mothers who planned to give birth at home there was a very small increase in the chance of harm for the baby compared to any of the other settings, though we don’t know why this was.
-The risk remains extremely low even for this group – only 9 in every thousand.
-It’s hard to be sure what this really means as the figures are a combination of several different things which were too rare to analyse individually, and not all of which had long-term consequences, meaning that even in this group where there were serious complications, many of the babies were fine in the longer term.
+The risk remains extremely low even for this group – only 9 in every 1,000.
+It’s hard to be sure what this really means as the figures are a combination of several different things which were too rare to analyse individually, and not all of which had long-term consequences.
+This means that even in this group where there were serious complications, as in other birth settings, many of the babies were fine in the longer term.

-Some of the negative outcomes for a mother can also have an impact on her baby.
-When a birth is assisted with forceps or ventouse the baby may suffer bruising or small cuts on their face and head.
-These usually heal quickly, but may mean that the baby is more unsettled for the first few days, which can make it harder to establish breastfeeding.
-Mothers who have had a Caesarean or assisted birth will often find it harder to feed and care for their babies in the early days, as well as probably needing longer to recover than those who had a straightforward birth.
+Some of the medical interventions that a mother might experience can also have an impact on her baby.
+For instance, when a birth is assisted with forceps or ventouse, the baby may experience bruising or small cuts on their face and head.
+These usually heal quickly but may mean that the baby is more unsettled for the first few days, which can make it harder to establish breastfeeding.
+Mothers who have had a Caesarean or assisted birth may find it harder to feed and care for their babies in the early days, as well as probably needing longer to recover than those who had a straightforward birth.

-The Birthplace Study showed that it’s significantly safer for mothers with no complicating factors to give birth at home or in a Birth Centre compared to an Obstetric Unit.
-The difference in the likelihood of all the medical interventions that the Birthplace Study looked at was lower for the women who to plan to birth outside hospitals, either in birth centres or at home.
-For some interventions this was quite profound.
+However, the Birthplace Study1 showed that it’s significantly more likely that mothers with no complicating factors will experience medical interventions if they plan to give birth in an Obstetric Unit rather than at home or in a Birth Centre.
+In this sense, these out of hospital settings are safer for the mother.
+The difference in the likelihood of all the medical interventions as well as the harms such as excessive blood loss, that the Birthplace Study1 looked at was lower for the women who planned to birth outside hospitals, either in birth centres or at home.
+For some interventions this difference was quite profound.

 The outcomes for those mothers that chose an Alongside Midwife-led Unit were not quite as good as for those choosing home or a Freestanding Midwife-led unit, but still significantly better than for an Obstetric unit.